 Censys search engine helps you to find how websites are deployed and reveal the origin-IP (if found) of URL.

 Crimeflare may help you to find the original IP of a website powered by Cloudflare only.

 How to possibly fix the “Origin IP” vulnerability?

-There is no real answer, but one crucial thing you could do is to change the IP address once CDN/Security/DNS provider protects URL.
+There is no real answer, but one of the essential things you could do is to change the IP address once the CDN/Security/DNS provider protects the URL.

 To make it simple, let’s say you have example.com hosted on XYZ Hosting.
 And you decide to protect with some DNS/Security Provider.